Skip to Content

 Delivery of residence permit cards

-Once a decision has been issued, the card will be sent to your nearest DB Schenker collection point within 2 weeks.
+The card will be sent to a collection point near you within two weeks of when the decision has been made.
 You will receive a notification of arrival by email and text message, containing the DB Schenker consignment number, the address of the collection point and the last day when the card is still available for collection.
-If you do not have a phone number or an email address, the DB Schenker notification of arrival will be sent to you by post.
+If you do not have a phone number or an email address, the notification of arrival will be sent to you by post.

-• the notice of arrival sent by DB Schenker indicating the item ID; and
+• the notification of arrival indicating the item ID, and

-• your customer number, in other words your PIN code.
-You can find your customer number in the certificate of a pending application provided by the Finnish Immigration Service or your old residence permit card.
+• your PIN code, which is the same as your customer number at the Finnish Immigration Service.
+You can find your PIN code in the certificate of a pending application provided by the Finnish Immigration Service or your old residence permit card.

 • If you applied on paper, you can pick up a certificate of a pending application from a service point of the Finnish Immigration Service.

 If you are picking up a card on behalf of another person, you will not need a power of attorney.
-Bring the notice of arrival sent by DB Schenker and the customer number of the person whose card you are picking up.
+Bring the notice of arrival and the PIN code of the person whose card you are picking up.

-If you have not received your residence permit card within 6 weeks of the making of the decision, please email the Finnish Immigration Service at migri@migri.fi.
+If you have not received your residence permit card within six weeks of when the decision was made, please notify us of the delay by sending an email to migri@migri.fi.
+When contacting the Finnish Immigration Service by email, please make sure to use our Securemail service (securemail.migri.fi)

-If you wish to receive your residence permit card in Finland, it will be delivered to your nearest DB Schenker collection point within 2 weeks after the decision has been made.
-The nearest collection point is determined on the basis of the address in Finland that you have given in your application.
+If you wish to receive your residence permit card in Finland, it will be sent to a collection point near the Finnish address indicated in your application within two weeks of when the decision has been made.
 You will be notified of the arrival of the card by email and text message.
-The notice of arrival will include the consignment number, the address of the DB Schenker collection point, and the last date when the card is still available for collection.
+The notice of arrival will include the consignment number, the address of the collection point, and the last date when the card is still available for collection.
+See Collecting your card in Finland.

 If you wish to receive your residence permit card abroad and proved your identity